Mikhail Burla: Biography

 Between 2 January 1986 and 30 November 2003, Mihail Burla worked at the Department of Economic Geography and Regional Economy of the State Pedagogical Institute "TG Shevchenko" in Tiraspol (since 1992 State University of Transnistria) in the following positions: assistant (up to April 1988), lecturer (until April 1991), associate professor (until 14 March 2003) and head of department (until 14 March 2003).

 Until 1990 he taught courses and seminars of General Economics and Social Geography, Basis of Industrial and Agricultural Production, Economic and Social Geography of Moldovan SSR.
-Between 1991-2005 he taught courses on the following subjects: Technical and Economic Basics of Production, World Economy, International Economic Relations, Geography of International Goods Markets, International Organizations, Global Geography, Applied Geography, Territorial Organization of Services (for Students of the Faculty of Geography, specializing in Geography and World Economy); International Economic Relations, World Economy, Public and Municipal Administration, Government Economics, Business Theory, Entrepreneurship Basics (for Students from the Faculty of History and Law, for those from the Tiraspol Branch of the Moscow Business Administration Institute and for those from the Tiraspol branch of the Interregional Human Resources Academy in Kyiv).
+Between 1991 and 2005 he taught courses on the following subjects: Technical and Economic Basics of Production, World Economy, International Economic Relations, Geography of International Goods Markets, International Organizations, Global Geography, Applied Geography, Territorial Organization of Services (for Students of the Faculty of Geography, specializing in Geography and World Economy); International Economic Relations, World Economy, Public and Municipal Administration, Government Economics, Business Theory, Entrepreneurship Basics (for Students from the Faculty of History and Law, for those from the Tiraspol Branch of the Moscow Business Administration Institute and for those from the Tiraspol branch of the Interregional Human Resources Academy in Kyiv).

-He has also taught several courses of teacher training in geography and history (1986-2003).
+He has also taught several courses of teacher training in geography and history (1986–2003).
 From 1 September 1999 to 1 September 2004, he was president of the Republican Scientific and Methodological Council on Geography.
 He is the author of the Concept of Geographical Education for General Education Institutions in Transnistria and of some experimental programs of teaching geography.
 He received the Honorary Title of "Excellent Worker of the National Education System" (in 1998).
-Between 2004-2005 he was a member of the Accreditation College of the Ministry of Education of Transnistria.
+Between 2004 and 2005 he was a member of the Accreditation College of the Ministry of Education of Transnistria.